-- 1. Better awareness of issues of international cyber security by public officials and diplomats (international norms, CBMs and international cooperation as outlined in the UN GGE Report, by OSCE, AU, OAS etc.); - 2.
-Feedback to the international cyber security dialogue and discourse; - 3.
+- 1. Better awareness of issues of international cyber security by public officials and diplomats (international law and norms, CBMs and international cooperation as outlined in the UN GGE Reports, by ASEAN, OSCE, AU, OAS etc.); - 2.
+Feedback from the Regions to the international cyber security dialogue and discourse; - 3.
 Better mutual understanding of related concepts, norms and measures, strengthened and possibly institutionalized cooperation among participating countries; - 4.
-Exchange of concerns, best practices, policies and institutional arrangements in the field of cyber security; - 5.
-A network of alumni, lecturers and experts familiar with the international cyber security challenges and processes and willing to support the goals of implementing and universally promoting the UN GGE guidance.
+Exchange of concerns, best practices, policies and institutional arrangements in the field of cyber security; - A network of alumni, lecturers and experts familiar with the international cyber security challenges and processes and willing to support the goals of implementing and universally promoting inter alia the UN GGE guidance on norms and CBMs.